2015 Drug Trends in Vermont

 As you’ve seen in other articles regarding the 2015 drug trends, there are lots of states that are dealing with prescription drug abuse.
 Since prescription drugs are a lot more accessible nowadays, it’s a lot easier for people to get them illegally.
 They’re usually easy to get within the cities, but there is some access in rural areas as well.

 Prescription drug abuse is a huge problem in Vermont mainly because of the large amount of people who deal with mental health struggles.
 Like a majority of the northern states, depression is a huge issue, mainly because of how dark it gets during the winter months.
 People will self medicate, or they will only use their medication for a certain part of the year, and then they will sell their medications.
-Another reason that prescription medication is so widely distributed is because you can get a lot of cash for what they can sell, and they end up needing the cash for some reason.
+Another reason that prescription medication is so widely distributed is that you can get a lot of cash for what they can sell, and they end up needing the cash for some reason.

 Prescription drug abuse happens with all sorts of medications.
 Opiates are the most commonly abused medications, but stimulants like Adderall are also widely used and distributed as well.
 Prescription drug abuse is incredibly dangerous, especially because, if a person has gotten good at what they do, they will be able to convince doctors in order to get the drugs that they are addicted to.
 It’s also really hard to break off of them – so it’s important that we keep an eye on things and learn about the signs of addiction as well.
 Legislation in the state has been passed in order to help medical professionals prevent these issues, and they try to keep track of all of the medications that are distributed.
 This program is still new, however, so its effectiveness is still yet to be seen in the future.